 Well, if you’ve followed the story carefully thus far, you know that technically there was a “cup” in the room, but it was meant to perform exactly the opposite task from the one I had in mind.

-To my utterly rational brain, the hesitation didn’t make any sense.
-The “specimen” cup in the room was brand new and, by definition, sterile.
+To my otherwise rational brain, the hesitation didn’t make any sense.
+This “specimen” cup was brand new and, by definition, sterile.
 Yet, I couldn’t quite bring myself to drink out of it even if would help the diagnosis.

-If you put two containers, side by side, made of the same plastic in the same factory under the same conditions, but one looks like a urine sample cup and one looks like a drinking cup, it’s very difficult to ignore that distinction.
-Rather, urinating into a drinking cup is easier than drinking from an (unused) urine specimen cup.
-Curiously, once you’ve urinated in either cup, it’s fate and purpose is sealed permanently; a drinking cup can become a urine cup, but never the other way around.
+If you put two containers, side by side, made of the same plastic in the same factory under the same conditions, but one is sold as a urine sample cup and one as a drinking cup, it’s very difficult to ignore that distinction.
+Rather, the thought of urinating into a drinking cup is easier than drinking from an (unused) urine specimen cup.
+Curiously, once you’ve urinated in either cup, its fate is sealed permanently; a drinking cup can become a urine cup, but never the other way around.

-I also did something most people would consider impossible — I sold a (barely) used mattress on Craigslist.
+I managed to do something most people would consider impossible — I sold a (barely) used mattress on Craigslist.
 Few things are as intimate and personal as a mattress.
 The notion that one or two other people (especially strangers) have slept on a mattress for a year is enough to steer most people away.

-I harnessed all of these ideas when I wrote up the description.
-I also made sure to note that it would make a perfect “guest bedroom” mattress.
-By doing this, the person doing the buying isn’t worried about sleeping on a used mattress and any guests they have who will be sleeping on it assume they’ll be sleeping on a mattress formerly occupied by people they may not know.
+I harnessed all of these ideas when I wrote up the description for the ad.
+I also noted that it would make a perfect “guest bedroom” mattress.
+By doing this, the person doing the buying isn’t worried about sleeping on a used mattress and any guests who will be sleeping on it assume they’ll be sleeping on a mattress formerly occupied by people they may not know.
 Everyone’s expectations in this scenario are set.
-It took a while, but I eventually sold the mattress through the right framing.
+It took a while, but I eventually sold the mattress by using the right framing.

-Ataturk of (what would eventually be) Turkey wanted to modernize by eliminating the veils that women had traditionally worn.
-Knowing that an outright ban on them would result in backlash, he instead required that prostitutes wear them.
+Ataturk of (what would eventually be) Turkey wanted to modernize the country by eliminating the veils that women had traditionally worn.
+Knowing that an outright ban would result in backlash, he instead mathat prostitutes wear them.
 Women were certainly free to wear them as they chose, but prostitutes had no choice.
 The veils all but vanished the very next day.

 Clearly, the way in which an idea, product, or object is framed wildly affects the impression people derive from it.